VinodkumarShukla/VinodkumarShukla/README.md

-- 👋 Hi, I am Vinod Kumar, an enthusiastic Healthcare IT professional with a love for coding.
+- 👋 Hi, I am Vinod Kumar, I come from a remote area near the Himalayan range in [Himachal Pradesh](#), a place close to my heart.
 - 👀 I'm driven by a personal passion for automation in healthcare, seeking to streamline processes and enhance efficiency for a more patient-centric experience.
 - 🌱 I'm currently immersed in learning and exploring diverse projects to broaden my skill set and deepen my understanding of innovative technologies.
 - 💞️ I'm actively seeking collaboration opportunities in projects that align with my interests and expertise.